 |Inflammatory - eg, rheumatoid arthritis||

 There is little evidence that analysis of other parameters of synovial fluid is useful in diagnosis.
 It must be remembered that there is variable sensitivity and specificity for each of the tests so diagnosis must be made in the context of all available information, including the clinical context.

-- Blood culture if suspected sepsis.
+- Blood culture if there is suspected sepsis.

-- FBC, ESR, CRP, urate, U and E, may aid in diagnosis.
+- FBC, ESR, CRP, urate, and U&E may aid in diagnosis.
 Low serum urate does not exclude gout.